-Co-authored by Leah Schmid, CPA, CFP®, Associate Advisor at Wipfli Financial Advisors
+Co-authored by Leah Schmid, CPA, CFP®, Financial Advisor at Wipfli Financial Advisors

 Many of us are familiar with the adage, “Health is wealth.”
 This proverb holds more meaning and truth as we age.
 We’ve all heard stories of acquaintances or family members who faced a health problem that created a mountain of medical bills.
 Unfortunately, this issue is far too common, and our nation’s seniors are particularly vulnerable to it — according to Morningstar®, 52.3% of people turning age 65 will have a long-term care need at some point during their lives.1